Horizons of Difference

 eBook (EPUB) | 9780268108519 | October 2020

-In Fred Dallmayr's newest book, Horizons of Difference: Engaging with Others, he argues that the dialogue between religious and secular commitments, between faith and reason, is particularly important in our time because both faith and reason can give rise to dangerous and destructive types of extremism, fanaticism, or idolatry.
+In his latest book, Horizons of Difference: Engaging with Others, Fred Dallmayr argues that the dialogue between religious and secular commitments, between faith and reason, is particularly important in our time because both faith and reason can give rise to dangerous and destructive types of extremism, fanaticism, or idolatry.
 In this interdisciplinary and cross-cultural synthesis of philosophy, religious thought, and political theory, Dallmayr neither accepts the “clash of cultures” dichotomy nor denies the reality of cultural tensions.
 Instead, operating from the standpoint of philosophical hermeneutics, he embraces cultural difference as a necessary condition and opportunity for mutual cross-cultural dialogue and learning.

 Fred Dallmayr is Packey J. Dee Professor Emeritus in philosophy and political science at the University of Notre Dame.
 He is the author and editor of over fifty books, including Spiritual Guides: Pathfinders in the Desert (University of Notre Dame Press, 2017).

-“This is a probing study of the crisis of our time, revolving around scientific, technological, economic, political, and cultural globalization.
-Many studies have focused on one or more of these dimensions, but Dallmayr’s approach dives deeply into the cultural (philosophical and spiritual) roots of ‘Western’ modernity and its alleged ‘clash’ with ‘non-Western’ traditions.” ~David Ingram, author of World Crisis and Underdevelopment
+“Horizons of Difference is a probing study of the crisis of our time, revolving around scientific, technological, economic, political, and cultural globalization.
+Many studies have focused on one or more of these dimensions, but only Dallmayr’s approach dives deeply into the cultural roots of ‘Western’ modernity and its alleged clash with ‘non-Western’ traditions.” —David Ingram, author of World Crisis and Underdevelopment